allanasp/haspen-cms/docs/DEVELOPMENT.md

 # Development Guide

 Advanced development workflows, testing strategies, and debugging techniques for the Headless CMS.
+This guide includes comprehensive information about the new Story Management System features including content locking, templates, advanced search, and translation workflows.

 ## Table of Contents